nian-hu/SoloBnB/README.md

 #### Bookings
 * Users are able to book listings for a given date range.
 If the listing is unavailable during those dates, users will not be permitted to select those dates.
 * Users are able to access their own bookings under the "Trips" section of the navigational bar dropdown.
-* Users are able to cancel bookings if the start date has not yet occurred.
+* Users are only able to cancel bookings if the start date has not yet occurred.
-* Users are able to write reviews for bookings if the end date has already passed.
+* Users are only able to write reviews for bookings if the end date has already passed.

+### Reviews
+* Users are able to write reviews for past bookings and also provide ratings in the form of stars, from one to five.
+* Users are able to rate bookings across six categories — accuracy, communication, cleanliness, location, check-in, and value.
+* Listings display an overall average rating that is recalculated every time a new rating is submitted.
+* Listings also display an average rating for each of the six categories.
+Each category rating is also recalculated every time a new rating is submitted.

 #### User Profiles + Messaging
 * Users are able to access their own profile under the "Profile" section of the navigational bar dropdown.
 * Users can visit a host's profile by clicking on the host's name on the listing page.
 * Profiles display a short text description as well as the user's listings.
 If the user has no listings, it will say that the user has no listings at this time.